-PRESIDENT, CEO & FOUNDER, ESS INC.
+President, CEO & Founder, ESS INC.

-Mr. Evans has authored over 15 patents and patent applications.
-He holds a BS in Aerospace Engineering and a MS in Mechanical Engineering from Clarkson University, a MS in Finance from Rensselaer Polytechnic Institute and a M.B.A from Carnegie Mellon University.
+Craig Evans is the President, CEO, and founder of ESS Inc. Having started ESS from his garage in 2011, he led the company to commercialization of the Iron Flow Battery system in 2016.
+Evans has authored over 15 patents and patent applications.
+He holds a B.S. in Aerospace Engineering, an M.S. in Mechanical Engineering from Clarkson University, an M.S. in Finance from Rensselaer Polytechnic Institute and an MBA from Carnegie Mellon University.

 Opportunities for microgrid projects are ever-expanding, and with it comes a growing interest in energy storage technologies that can advance and optimize operation of microgrids in both grid-connected and off-grid applications.
 Developers are seeking storage technologies that can provide the best of both worlds: the long-duration, long-life benefits of pumped hydro – at a levelized cost of energy at or below that of li-ion batteries.
 As with any technology choice, microgrid developers and project owners are also trying to figure out which long-duration storage applications will provide the greatest return on investment, and best meet the energy needs of each system component.